 Frontier does well by rural residents by offering DSL in areas where dial-up is more common.
 For the most part, DSL service is Frontier's most valuable residential ISP product since it is generally the fastest connection option available in many areas.
 Frontier's DSL is much faster than dial-up and can run online games but does not reach speeds fast enough to run multiple games or downloads at once.

-In terms of customer service, you can contact Frontier by telephone, email or chat.
-When we contacted them by email from an anonymous email account, we did not receive an email response.
-When we sent one through our corporate email account to its PR contact, we received a response within a day.
-We have had better luck with the online chat option, however it has been in our experience to wait several minutes to reach a customer service agent.
+When you need assistance, Frontier has telephone, email and chat to help.
+When we contacted them by email, we did not receive a response.
+We had better luck with the online chat option; however, it took several minutes to reach a customer service agent.
 Frontier's indirect support options include online FAQs, tutorials and user tools.

-Extra tools that come with a Frontier subscription include eight email accounts with 5GB of email storage each, internet and email security software, parental controls and call waiting services.
+Extra tools that come with a Frontier subscription include eight email accounts with 5GB of email storage each, internet and email security software, parental controls, and call waiting services.
 Frontier also offers backup services and personal device protection.
 Other services include phone and TV, which you also bundle.
-Most of this company's services are available in all 27 of the states it covers.
+Most of this company's services are available in all 28 of the states it covers.

-Frontier Communications is growing.
-The company continues to purchase existing telephone lines with the objective of gaining customers in rural markets.
+As Frontier Communications continues to purchase existing telephone lines, it will make internet easier to access for rural customers.
 If you live in a rural area, you may have few ISP options beyond Frontier.
-If this is the case, we recommend that you research Frontier Communications to see if it can provide you the predictable speeds that you need to satisfy your internet requirements.
+If this is the case, we recommend that you research Frontier Communications’ services in your area to see if it can provide you the predictable speeds that you need to satisfy your internet requirements.